MrKai77/Export-unsigned-ipa-files/README.md

-# Making a unsigned ipa file from Xcode
+# Exporting an unsigned ipa file from Xcode
 Follow steps `1`,`2` & `3` to successfully make an unsigned `.ipa` file!

 ### 1. Listing Schemes of a Project